anon-blue/anon.blue/README.txt

 llo. we are alone.
 We are useless. we are HUMAN. sfjkdjfgdfjfloating in spce wit h friends therWHAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAATTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT ?????
-?seg
+?seg                     rrrereerfffggv
-                                          I am alone still          HAHA lkjhkjh kjht i was seeing well. its my specliasadas asd asd ass shrastni k hrastnik hras tnikain for too long. it may not open again adterwardo. i tested me!? oh i hope the stars are beautiful. owahsatawawrwarawrwarwarwarYOU WHAT TOPPEST OF THE KEKS THIS IS BRETTY GUD omageance here, but i lived in coocadoo before..... hahaha n o youre nhi thereable at all :)                  i'm trapped on this line..  eve rybody libre  Les déconnections sont rapides           ,llllIn fact, I can see i t green too and when ItrwvhsrIt's me%!Can someone read this?Maybe from UPGRADE?-
+                                           I am alone still          HAHA lkjhkj hkjht i was seeing well. its my specliasadas asd asd ass shrastni k hrastnik hra stnikain for too long. it may not open again adterwardo. i tested me!? oh i hope the stars are beautiful. owahsatawawrwarawrwarwarwarYOU WHAT TOPPEST OF THE KEK S THIS IS BRETTY GUD omageance here, but i lived in coocadoo before..... hahaha no youre nhi thereable at all :)                  i'm trapped on this line..  ev erybody libre  Les déconnections sont rapides           ,llllIn fact, I can see it green too and when ItrwvhsrIt's me%!Can someone read this?Maybe from UPGRADE?
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
------------------------------------------v  adfafasfasfkjasfaslfkasfasfaslafaksj
+------------------------------------------v  adfafasfasfkjasfaslfkasfasfaslafaks
-f-------------------------------------------------------------------------------
+jf------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
--------------------------------------------------bakllsballsballsballsokekgoedic
+--------------------------------------------------bakllsballsballsballsokekgoedi
-k           dick      dick        dick        penis penis pnis penis------------
+ck           dick      dick        dick        penis penis pnis penis-----------
-                                          l    qqqq                  no i wotst xooxo fu          the engd anyone here?                                 end
+-                                          l    qqqq                  no i wotst xooxo fu          the engd anyone here?                                 end
                                  Yes I can read it